carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 namespaces such as `Testing` containing entities that benefit from an isolated space but are present in many libraries.

-Syntax for the `namespace` keyword may loosely be expressed as a regular
+While the `namespace` keyword syntax should be similar to the `namespace` argument to the `package` keyword, the `namespace` keyword is its own statement.
-expression:
+Its syntax may loosely be expressed as a regular expression:

 ```regex
 namespace NAME_PATH;